What is critical reflection writing?

 Your writing must demonstrate your understanding of what the evidence and sources tell us, how you have put it to use in a way that proves this knowledge, and ultimately where you stand on the topic.
 This is done through debate with other scholars within your field who are also trying to claim their authority over this subject matter as well.

 It’s important for writers not only to show they’ve understood all sides of an argument or issue but to be able to argue against them too – which means engaging with debates happening in academia today related to our course material.

 Things to keep in mind while writing a critical reflection paper

 Effective reflection writing requires keeping in mind some of the points.
-It is important in order to properly convey the experience and its learning to the readers.
-Below we are discussing some methods in which you can write to make it more effective.
+It is important to properly convey the experience and its learning to the readers.
+Below we are discussing some methods by which you can write to make it more effective.